 Phyllis had a special talent for writing poetry and left many pieces for her family to enjoy.
 She enjoyed needlepoint, pottery, and sharing her crafts with friends.
 Phyllis was an active member of Mohawk United Methodist Church and enjoyed volunteering at Hancock Regional Hospital.

 Little did Phyllis know, when she signed a fund agreement in 1998, that the assets she committed as a future gift would grow as they did.
-On May 2nd, Ron Wyatt, who served as the estate executor, hand delivered Phyllis’ gift.
+Ron Wyatt, who served as the estate executor, hand-delivered Phyllis’ gift.
 He shared how very special Phyllis was to all who knew her and how pleased she would be to know the impact her gift will make in the lives of those pursuing higher education.
-The purpose of The Phyllis Wright Scholarship Endowment Fund is to generate grants for scholarships.
+The purpose of the Phyllis Wright Scholarship Endowment Fund is to generate grants for scholarships.
 Those scholarships will be awarded to past graduates or graduating students from Greenfield-Central and Mt.
-Vernon High Schools who are on their journey to obtain a post-secondary credential whether it be a certification, associate or bachelor’s degree.
-See guidebook for a complete list of requirements.
+Vernon High Schools who are on their journey to obtain a post-secondary credential whether it be a certification, associate’s, or bachelor’s degree.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 As with many philanthropists, humility was a character trait of Phyllis.
 John Apple, Phyllis’ estate planning attorney shared, “Now Phyllis would not want you to make a fuss over her.
 That’s just the way she was.”